psychemedia/storytelling-notes/eurydice-news-reports.md

 Poetry - SORROW ON THE SEA.

-Than is sorrow on the eea—it cannot be quirt"— Jer. zlii.
-23. The following poem, written by the late Captain N. A. B. Rare, of the Eurydice. in a Minor* album mime pars since, will be read with mournful interod I stood on the shore of the beautiful sea, As the billows were roaming wild and free; Onward they came with unfailing tone, Then backward tunn,l in their restless course; Par and ever sound their roar, /roaming and dashing against inn shore; Ever and ever they rose and tell, With heaving and st2liing mini mighty swell ; And deep seemed calling aloud to deep, the inorm-iritig a sleep. tinmmer and Winter. by night and by day, Thro' cloud and sunshine holding their way ; Oh I when shall the troubled breast Calmly and quietly sink into rest!
-Os when shall the waves' will murmuring cease, And the mighty w:ders be hushed to peace: It cannot be quiet—it cannot rest ; There must be Bearing on ncesn's breast : orhe tide must ebb, and the title must how, Whilst the chsngirg .essons and go.
-1 4 till from the depths of that hidden store There are treasures teased up a ong the .hore ; Tossed by the billows-.iben seized again— Carded away by the rushing main. ph, strangely glorious and beautiful sea I Sounding forever n,,steii.iusly, Why are the billows still rolling on, With their wild and avi mid musical tone Why is there tic , er repose for thee Why slumberest thou not, oh mighty sea?
-Then the ocean's voice I seemed to hear, Mon.ritfully, solemnly— ounding near, FAke a wail mint up from the cavesbelow, raught with dark memories of human woe.
-Telling of loved one., buried there, Of the dying shriek and the dying prayer ; Telling of hearts still watching in vain For those who never shall come again : Of the widow's groans, the orphan's cry, And the mother's speeehleAtatrony.
-Oh, no, the ocean can never rest With such secrets hidden within its breast.
-There is buiruw ntio.en up.m the sea, And dark and stormy it+ waves must be ; caosiwt be quiet, it cameo, 'deep.
+"There is sorrow on the sea—it cannot be quiet"— Jer. xlix.
+23.

+The following poem, written by the late Captain M. A. S. Hare, of the Eurydice, in a friend's album some years since, will be read with mournful interest:–

+I stood on the shore of the beautiful sea,
+As the billows were roaming wild and free;
+Onward they came with unfailing force,
+Then backward turned in their restless course;
+Ever and ever sound their roar,
+Foaming and dashing against the shore;
+Ever and ever they rose and fell,
+With heaving and sighing and mighty swell ;
+And deep seemed calling aloud to deep,
+Lest the murmuring waves should drop to sleep.
+In Summer and Winter, by night and by day,
+Thro' cloud and sunshine holding their way ;
+Oh ! when shall the ocean's troubled breast
+Calmly and quietly sink into rest!
+Oh when shall the waves' wild murmuring cease,
+And the mighty waters be hushed to peace?

+It cannot be quiet—it cannot rest ;
+There must be Bearing on ocean's breast :
+The tide must ebb, and the tide must flow,
+Whilst the changing seasons come and go.
+Still from the depths of that hidden store
+There are treasures teased up along the shore ;
+Tossed by the billows- then seized again—
+Carrieed away by the rushing main

+Oh, strangely glorious and beautiful sea !
+Sounding forever mysteriously,
+Why are the billows still rolling on,
+With their wild and sad and musical tone?
+Why is there never repose for thee ?
+Why slumberest thou not, oh mighty sea?

+Then the ocean's voice I seemed to hear,
+Mournfully, solemnly— sounding near,
+Like a wail sent up from the caves below,
+Fraught with dark memories of human woe.
+Telling of loved ones, buried there,
+Of the dying shriek and the dying prayer ;
+Telling of hearts still watching in vain
+For those who never shall come again :
+Of the widow's groans, the orphan's cry,
+And the mother's speeehless agony.
+Oh, no, the ocean can never rest
+With such secrets hidden within its breast.
+There is sorrow written upon the sea,
+And dark and stormy its waves must be ;
+It *cannot* be quiet, it *cannot* sleep.
 That dark, relentless, and stormy deep.

-But a day will coma, a blewe4l day, When earthly sorrow shall µ iao away , When the bOur of anguish turu • to pear., And even the ear of the wares shall crave.
-Then out from its deepen and darkest bud Old Ocean shall render np her dead, And, treed from the weight of human woes, shall unietly sink in her la-t No sorrow shall ever he written then On the depths of the sea or the hearts of mew, Bit beaten earl it teoceo•rt s h a ll c hi ne , still clothed in glory and light divine.
-Then where ~bah the thi!ows of ocean be?
-Orme! for in heaven shall be "no m.,te sea l" 'Tis a blight and beautiful thing of earth, That cannot share in the ' , ours ••new birth ;" 'Tie a life of murmur and 10.i0g and spray, And at resting-time it must paw away.
-But, oh thou glorious and beautiful use, There is health and j..y and ble ,, ing in thee So:ensly, sweetly.
-1 heir thy voice, Bidding me weep mid yet rinice— Weep for the lo%ed one• buries' banenth.
-Rejoice in Him who has conquered death ; Weep for the sorrowing and tempest-loaned, Rejoice in him who hue saved the ; Weep for the the sorrow. and strife, And rejoice in the hope of eternal life.
+But a day will come, a blessed day,
+When earthly sorrow shall pass away ,
+When the hour of anguish shall turn to peace,
+And even the roar of the wares shall cease.
+Then out from its deepest and darkest bed
+Old Ocean shall render up her dead,
+And, freed from the weight of human woes,
+Shall unietly sink in her last repose.
+No sorrow shall ever be written then
+On the depths of the sea or the hearts of men,
+But heaven and earth renewed shall shine ,
+Still clothed in glory and light divine.
+Then where shall the billows of ocean be?
+*Gone !* for in heaven shall be "no more at sea !"
+'Tis a bright and beautiful thing of earth,
+That cannot share in the soul's "new birth ;"
+'Tis a life of murmur and tossing and spray,
+And at resting-time it must pass away.

+But, oh thou glorious and beautiful sea,
+There is health and joy and blessing in thee
+Solemnly, sweetly, I hear thy voice,
+Bidding me weep mid yet rijoice—
+Weep for the loved ones buried beneath,
+Rejoice in Him who has conquered death ;
+Weep for the sorrowing and tempest-tossed,
+Rejoice in him who has saved the lost ;
+Weep for the sin, the sorrow. and strife,
+And rejoice in the hope of eternal life.

 ---